Choose Healthy Cold Cuts This Holiday

 - 6Watch out for "carrageenan", a common deli meat ingredient, if you have digestive problems.

-- 7Beware of Listeria.Research done by the USDA, FDA and CDC has proven that processed meats can cause listeriosis.
+- 7Research done by the USDA, FDA and CDC has proven that processed meats can cause listeriosis.
 Listeria is a bad bacteria developed from a deli meat slicer, particularly when it is not cleaned after slicing one meat after another.
 Make sure your trusted deli counter practices sanitary measures.
 Listeria can increase the risk of contraction.
-It is not advisable for pregnant women and young kids to eat cold cuts, so they can avoid listeria.Advertisement
+It is not advisable for pregnant women and young kids to eat cold cuts, so they can avoid listeria.Beware of Listeria.Advertisement

 Tips and Warnings